Qwinn1/forktools/README.md

 - `forkmon` will now show the number of seconds since winning the last block, rather than a blank, when the last block was won less than a minute ago.
 - `forkmon` harvester section will now display forks that have just been set up and never actually started harvesting yet more gracefully.
 - `forkmon` and `forkexplore` can now be run with -o switch, intended to allow users to monitor their NFT recovery addresses.
 This relies on the user having set up a config.nftaddress.forkname file in the ftconfigs folder specifying the NFT recovery address for each fork they want to monitor with `forkmon -o` or `forkexplore -o`.
 - Symlink creation for silicoin revised to the new `sit` naming structure.
+Technical support for this fork should not be misconstrued as a recommendation to farm this fork.

 # INSTALLATION INSTRUCTIONS: